w3c/cogai/chunks-and-rules.md

 The *@do get* action copies the chunk into the buffer.
 Changing the values of properties in the buffer won't alter the graph until you use *@do put* or *@do patch* to save the buffer to the graph.
 Put creates a new chunk, or completely overwrites an existing one with the same ID as set with *@id*.
 Patch, by contrast will just overwrite the properties designated in the action.

 Applications can define additional operations when initialising a module.
 This is used in the example demos, e.g. to allow rules to command a robot to move its arm, by passing it the desired position and direction of the robot's hand.
 Operations can be defined to allow messages to be spoken aloud or to support complex graph algorithms, e.g. for data analytics and machine learning.
 Applications cannot replace the built-in actions listed above.

+NOTE: the goal buffer is automatically cleared after executing a rule's actions if those actions have not updated any of the buffers used in that rule's conditions.
+This avoids the rule being immediately reapplied, but doesn't preclude other kinds of looping behaviours.

 ### Operations on comma separated lists